D0BR0MYSL/toggle-tray-icons-win11/readme.md

 1) Run this script without any arguments and it will reveal all hidden Tray icons.

-1) Run this script with any argument (any text) and it will hide all hidden Tray icons.
+1) Run this script with any argument (any text) and it will hide all Tray icons

    Example:
 ```